rupjyoti921/NEWS_Portal-PHP_MySQL/README.md

 # Set up the database:

-    Import the provided SQL file into your MySQL server.
+    Import the provided Database's SQL file into your MySQL server.
     Configure the database connection in the PHP files.

 # Future Enhancements